 - Not rate applications or vote during the committee meeting.

 CIHR will not edit or modify the SO Notes without the Scientific Officers’ approval

 At the end of the committee meeting, the Scientific Officers will:

 - Finalize and post the SO Notes directly on ResearchNet or send them to the CIHR staff for posting no later than 5 business days after the committee meeting.

 Reviewers are committee members assigned to review one or more applications for which they have declared expertise and are not in conflict with.
 Applications are assigned to three reviewers who participate in their rating and submit in-depth written reports that are provided to the applicants.
 They present their reviews at the committee meeting where they lead the discussion, and vote during the meeting.
 They also participate in the discussion and rating of other applications before the committee for which they are not in conflict.

 Before the committee meeting, reviewers must:

-- evaluate each of the applications assigned to them by providing a critical assessment of the applications, as well as constructive feedback based on the program’s objectives and adjudication criteria described in the funding opportunity by :
+- Evaluate each of the applications assigned to them by providing a critical assessment of the applications, as well as providing constructive feedback based on the program’s objectives and adjudication criteria described in the funding opportunity by:

-- providing comments on the budgets requested and a formal recommendation to CIHR in the “Budget” section, including clear and detailed reasons for any recommended budget or term cuts, if applicable.
+- Providing comments on the budgets requested with a formal recommendation to CIHR in the “Budget” section, including clear and detailed reasons for any recommended budget or term cuts, if applicable;

 During the committee meeting, reviewers will: